 Out of the remixes on Different Forms of Power, there were three that I especially enjoyed.
 I’ll run through those before I also mention Lost in Berlin which is one of the non-remix tracks on the album.
 As usual, I’ll talk about the musical elements of those tracks and why I enjoyed them as much as I did.

 There’s a surprisingly gentle, warm feeling as sweeps of synth filter up delicately through the music on the Grendel remix of “Power.”
 A woman’s melancholy voice rises, singing in some unknown language that adds an exotic sound to the remix.
 A bell rings out mournfully and a pipe organ wends its way through the music.
 An intense, forceful beat rumbles and thuds through the music and there are touches of orchestral sound as the track progresses.
-The ancient sounding chanting and acoustic sounds add a unique twist to the original sound established on Power.
+The ancient-sounding chanting and acoustic sounds add a unique twist to the original sound established on Power.

 The Sidewalks and Skeletons remix of “Power” begins with deep bass and surging synth tones that rapidly gain in strength.
-The tempo is slow but those waves of throbbing bass and drums are intensely power.
+The tempo is slow but those waves of throbbing bass and drums are intensely powerful.
 Higher synths yearn and whirl over the top of that growling surge.
 There is a brief moment of floating rest before the track roars and thunders again.
 This is a track with real bite and aggression to it.

-As for “Lost in Berlin” this is a track that is dominated by a rapid tempo, club oriented bass beat along with short, choppy bursts of synth that slice into the track and a moment of airy flow before the beat whacks you upside the head and thunders hard.
+As for “Lost in Berlin,” this is a track that is dominated by a rapid tempo, club-oriented bass beat along with short, choppy bursts of synth that slice into the track and a moment of airy flow before the beat whacks you upside the head and thunders hard.
 Nothing easy or gentle here and the attack is full bore.
 This track will have you dancing to that aggressive beat and letting it take a hold of you.
 In contrast, there are also moments of gentleness that are made almost aching by the weight and speed of the other elements in the music.

 I am always intrigued to hear how different artists remix and re-interpret the music of their peers.
-Lazerpunk gave them excellent material to work with in "Power" and they rose to the occasion to create unique, but no less powerful and dramatic interpretations of his basic material.
+Lazerpunk gave them excellent material to work within "Power" and they rose to the occasion to create unique, but no less powerful and dramatic interpretations of his basic material.
 If you like your synth music heavy and dark, you won’t go far wrong with Different Forms of Power.